 Above all else, I'm mainly happy to see how things shape up organically if and when the right person might come along.

-North African, Thai, Chinese, Indonesian, South Indian, Italian, Mexican, Japanese, Thali and Balti, etc, etc. I'm unlikely not to like most foods.
-But sometimes only a roast dinner will do.
-Nothing's really off-limits except bruised bananas (or anything that's still moving around on the plate!).
+North African, Thai, Chinese, Indonesian, South Indian, Italian, Mexican, Japanese, Thali and Balti, etc, etc. I'm likely to enjoy most foods, and nothing's really off-limits except bruised bananas or anything that's still alive on the plate.

 I really enjoy live comedy as a night out, and would love to go to the Edinburgh Fringe once again given the chance.